Digitalisation of processes

 In line with the Government Programme, the digitalisation projects promote the user-based approach and public sector productivity and streamline the services.

 Projects to be implemented

 – National Income Register

-- Information about all wages and salaries is submitted to the National Income Register every month, which makes applying for and paying of benefits clearly easier.
+- Information about all wages and salaries is submitted to the National Incomes Register in real time, which makes applying for and paying of benefits clearly easier.

 Launched in 2016

 – Licensing and supervision (Ministry of Employment and the Economy)

 - The licences of two customer groups (industrial enterprises and event organisers) and the issuing authorities will be brought together so that the development work can be based on the customer's needs.

 - The work will continue in the spring with new subject areas.